Mountain warfare: World War II

+Mountain terrain reshaped nearly every assumption of conventional World War II warfare.
+High altitude, extreme cold, and the near impossibility of mechanized movement stripped armies of their most powerful force multipliers: armor, motorized logistics, and air support.

-Examples of mountain warfare used during World War II include the Battles of Narvik, Battle of the Caucasus, Kokoda Track campaign, Battle of Attu, Operation Rentier, Operation Gauntlet, Operation Encore, and the British defence at the Battle of Hong Kong.
+Examples of mountain warfare used during World War II include the Battles of Narvik, Battle of the Caucasus, Kokoda Track campaign, Battle of Attu, Operation Rentier, Operation Gauntlet, Operation Encore, the British defence at the Battle of Hong Kong, and several battles during the Italian Campaign such as Monte la Difensa and Monte Majo.
+During the Korean War there were many mountain battles, including such key events as the Battle of Kapyong.

 One ambush tactic used against the Germans during the Battles of Narvik utilised hairpin bends.
 Defenders would position themselves above them and open fire when attackers reached a certain point below, parallel to themselves.
 This would force the attackers to retreat, to continue under fire, or to attempt to climb the mountain another way.
 The tactic could be planned in advance, or employed by a retreating force.

 Another tactic utilised was the 'ascending platoon attack'.
 Attackers would scout higher enemy positions from the ground, aided by bad weather or poor visibility.
 A light machine gun team would open fire towards the high enemy position from a distance, offering cover for the remaining soldiers to gradually advance.